How to Create a Marketplace: Build a Multi-Vendor Website

 Step 9: Implement trust-building strategies

-Trust is the cornerstone of any marketplace.
+Trust is the cornerstone of any online marketplace.
 Building trust from the start is much easier than rebuilding it after losing it.
 To earn trust, proactively bake it into your marketplace’s systems by:

 Verifying vendors and establishing standards